Napolite/liquidity-pool/README.md

 Another advantage of hosting on the Celo network is that it is easy to use.
 The platform is designed to be developer-friendly, with a number of tools and resources that make it easy to build and deploy smart contracts.
 Celo also has a robust ecosystem of developers and community members who are actively working to improve the platform and support other developers.

-## Prerequisites for Building a Liquidity Pool

-Before building a liquidity pool, you will need a few things:

-1. An understanding of Solidity and smart contract programming.

-2. An understanding of the ERC20 token standard.

-3. Access to a blockchain development environment such as Truffle or Remix.

-4. Knowledge of the Celo network, its tools, and its features.

-5. Knowledge of how to create contracts on the Celo network.

 ## How to Build a Liquidity Pool on the Celo Network